Skip to main content

 Some partner agencies may ask you to take a photo of your face and photos of your driver’s license or state ID card.
 This checks that you are the person on your ID.

-• Take your photo in a well-lit place while avoiding glare.
+1. Take your photo in a well-lit place, while avoiding glare.

-2. Tap the check mark to accept the photo.
+5. Tap the checkmark or follow the instructions to accept the photo.

 Troubleshooting